 Disable automatic updates and downloads on your devices.
 Don’t use your computer and other smart devices excessively during peak hours.
 If your device has a data limit feature, use it to set a limit on your bandwidth use.

 If your Wi-Fi router can limit data usage, make sure to set a limit according to your available bandwidth.
-Moreover, ask your family members to try to conserve the bandwidth for your Wi-Fi network.
+Moreover, ask your family members to conserve bandwidth on your Wi-Fi network.
 Lastly, avoid data-hungry content like 4K videos and large file downloads.

 5. High Latency

-Latency refers to the time data takes to make a trip from your device to the destination and back.
-Having high latency results in delays between your inputs and the outputs.
+Latency refers to the time it takes for data to travel from your device to the destination and back.
+High latency results in delays between your inputs and outputs.
 Therefore, high latency can cause a slow connection speed.

 High latency can result from various factors.
 If you are farther away from your Wi-Fi router, your device may take longer to open websites and download files.
 But network congestion and your distance from internet servers can also play their part in the problem.

-Internet speed tests can reveal the latency of your connection in seconds.
+Internet speed tests can reveal your connection’s latency in seconds.
 Go to a speed test website, connect to the nearest server, and wait for the results.
 You’ll see latency in milliseconds; lower is better.
 Note that if all other factors are equal, servers farther from you will always have higher latency than servers closer to you.

-To fix high latency, use an ethernet cable when possible or buy a fiber-based internet package.
-Furthermore, you can also try the new 5G technology, as it can handle faster signals, providing low latency.
+To reduce latency, use an Ethernet cable when possible, or buy a fiber-based internet package.
+Furthermore, you can try the new 5G technology, which can handle faster signals and provide low latency.

 6. Speed Throttling

 This is very common among streamers.
-If you are streaming or downloading a lot, chances are your ISP is throttling your speed intentionally.Another reason behind your slow connection may be speed throttling.
-Many internet providers slow down your internet depending on your internet activity.
+If you are streaming or downloading a lot, it’s likely that your ISP is intentionally throttling your speed.Another reason behind your slow connection may be speed throttling.
+Many internet providers slow down your internet speed based on your activity.
 For instance, if your ISP has partially blocked torrents, you’ll face terrible download speeds when torrenting.

 Most internet providers have certain websites or services that they don’t want you to access.
-Sometimes they block your access entirely, and sometimes they throttle your speed so you can’t use it conveniently.
+Sometimes they block your access entirely, and sometimes they throttle your speed, making it inconvenient to use.

-To check if you are being throttled by your internet provider, run an internet speed test with and without a VPN (virtual private network) active.
-Then do the same thing while downloading a file or accessing a website that’s giving you issues: Try it with a VPN and then without a VPN.
-If you notice a positive difference when you use a VPN, your internet connection is probably being throttled by your internet service provider.
+To check if your internet provider is throttling you, run an internet speed test with and without a VPN (virtual private network) active.
+Then do the same thing while downloading a file or accessing a website that’s giving you issues: try it with a VPN, then without one.
+If you notice a positive difference when using a VPN, your internet connection is likely being throttled by your internet service provider.

-To fix the issue, I will highly recommend that you get a reliable VPN such as ExpressVPN.
-Once you are connected to a VPN, your ISP won’t be able to track your online activities, which means no more speed throttling.
+To resolve the issue, I highly recommend using a reliable VPN, such as ExpressVPN.
+Once you are connected to a VPN, your ISP won’t be able to track your online activity, so there’s no more speed throttling.

 7. Saturated Connection

-Your internet speed is shared by all the devices that are connected to your router.
+Your internet speed is shared among all the devices connected to your router.
 So, more devices mean more sharing.
-If one specific device is heavily consuming the bandwidth, other gadgets on the network will suffer.
-For instance, if a gaming console on your network is downloading a huge game update, all other devices connected to the router will receive a worse internet speed.
+If a single device is heavily consuming bandwidth, other devices on the network will suffer.
+For instance, if a gaming console on your network is downloading a significant game update, all other devices connected to the router will experience a slower internet speed.

-There are a handful of fixes for a saturated connection.
-First, if there are any devices on your network that don’t belong to you and your family members, you can switch them to a guest network.
+There are several fixes for a saturated connection.
+First, if any devices on your network aren’t yours or your family members’, you can switch them to the guest network.
 Then, you can configure the guest network to consume a limited amount of bandwidth.
 Next, disconnect any home devices that you’re not using from the network.

 Then, check if any of your devices are consuming a significant amount of bandwidth.
 If you identify any data-hogging devices, disconnect them or tweak their active processes so that everyone at home can enjoy uninterrupted internet.